-Prince Harry to attend crisis talks with the Queen
+Prince Harry to attend crisis talks with the queen

 Britain’s Prince Harry with Meghan Markle.
 Photo by Daniel Leal-Olivas/AFP via Getty

-The Queen will host crisis talks at an unprecedented royal summit at Sandringham on Monday, with implications not just for the future of the Duke and Duchess of Sussex, but for other members of the royal family.
+Queen Elizabeth will host crisis talks at an unprecedented royal summit at Sandringham on Monday, with implications not just for the future of the Duke and Duchess of Sussex, but for other members of the British royal family.

-The Queen will be joined by Prince Charles, Prince William and Prince Harry – with Meghan, Duchess of Sussex, likely to dial in from Canada – and will seek to make key decisions on how the couple fulfil their desire to “step back” from frontline royal duties and become self-funding.
+The queen will be joined by Prince Charles, Prince William and Prince Harry – with Meghan Markle, Duchess of Sussex, likely to dial in from Canada – and will seek to make key decisions on how the couple fulfil their desire to “step back” from frontline royal duties and become self-funding.

 As the crisis continued, William expressed his sorrow over the breaking of the brotherly bond.
 “I’ve put my arm around my brother all our lives and I can’t do that any more, we’re separate entities,” he told a friend.